 Many runners will be thinking that their major goal is not to lose weight, but to perform on race day, and this should be the primary goal, but most runners cite maintenance of weight as one of the major reasons.

 You might be wondering: Is there anything I can do to speed up the weight loss?

 Unfortunately, sometimes when runners first begin serious training, they end up gaining weight, which can be especially frustrating to new runners (and we wonder why so many runners do not keep it up!).

-If you understand the science behind initial weight gain and the practical reasons for why this happens, you can stay positive towards your training, and keep working towards trust that those long-term gains both to your overall fitness and to your race times will come.
+If you understand the science behind initial weight gain and the practical reasons why this happens, you can maintain a positive attitude toward your training.
+You can feel confident that those long-term improvements to both to your overall fitness and to your race times will come eventually.